-Dr. Watson: Sending a child with food allergies off to school for the first year is most stressful.
-I’m sure the fact that your son is impulsive does not help your comfort level.
+Dr. Watson: Sending a child with food allergies to school is most stressful.
+I’m sure the fact that your son is impulsive does not help your comfort level!

 Firstly, does he remember any of his reactions?
 If so, then you may be able to remind him how bad that made him feel, and reinforce not sharing snacks or other foods at school to avoid feeling the same way.